ionStici/react/react/state-management.md

 - **Structural Components**

-  - Pages, layouts of the app, Provides structure
+  - Pages, layouts of the app, provides structure
-  - Result of composition of components
+  - Result of component composition

 ### Component Composition